belakaria/USeMO/README.md

 This repository contains the python implementation for USeMO from the AAAI 2020 paper "[Uncertainty-Aware Search Framework for Multi-Objective Bayesian Optimization](https://aiide.org/ojs/index.php/AAAI/article/view/6561)".

+The implementation handles automatically the batch version of the algorithm by setting the variable "batch_size" to a number higher than 1.

 ### Requirements
 The code is implemented in Python and requires the following packages: